ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 # Context
 Tasks Overview:
 * Data Ingestion: Initiate by loading historical data assets from the year 2015, a period when Azure Blob Storage was the zenith of data storage solutions.
 This step will simulate the transition of legacy data into a modern data ecosystem.
 * Data Integration and Analysis: Shift focus to more recent data, specifically from January 2023.
 During this time, Azure Data Lake Storage Gen 2 (ADLS Gen2) became the benchmark for data storage in Azure.
-Instead of traditional data copying methods, you will leverage the innovative 'Shortcuts' feature to streamline the integration process within our Lakehouse architecture.
+Instead of traditional data copying methods, you will leverage the innovative `Shortcuts` feature to streamline the integration process within our Lakehouse architecture.

 ![Data overview](../media/1/data-integration.png)